Skip to main content

 Loss of Control on Curves

 NC's mountainous terrain and winding rural roads create conditions where drivers lose control on curves and cross into oncoming traffic.
-Speed, wet roads, and unfamiliarity with the road are common contributing factors.
+Speed, wet roads, and unfamiliarity with mountain road design are common contributing factors.
+The Blue Ridge Parkway and surrounding western NC highways are particularly high-risk locations.

 NC Law on Staying in Your Lane